leizongmin/js-xss/README.md

   // tag is the name of current tag, e.g. 'a' for tag <a>
   // name is the name of current attribute, e.g. 'href' for href="#"
   // isWhiteAttr whether the attribute is in whitelist
-  // If a string is returned, the attribute would be replaced with the string
+  // If a string is returned, the attribute will be replaced with the string
-  // If return nothing, the default measure would be taken:
+  // If nothing is returned, the default measure will be taken:
   //   If in whitelist: filter the value using safeAttrValue as described below
   //   If not in whitelist: handle by onIgnoreTagAttr, as described below }